byu-oit/rockefeller/docs/getting-started/rockefeller-tutorial.rst

 ~~~~~~~~~~~~~~~~~~~
 ..
 IMPORTANT::

-    Before running Handel-CodePipeline, you must be logged into your AWS account on the command line.
+    Before running Rockefeller, you must be logged into your AWS account on the command line.
 You can do this by setting your AWS access keys using the AWS CLI.

     See Configuring the AWS CLI for help on doing this once you’ve installed the AWS CLI.

     If you work for an organization that uses federated logins through something like ADFS, then you’ll have a different process for logging in on the command-line.
 In this case, ask your organization how they login to AWS on the command-line.

-Now that you have your *handel-codepipeline.yml* and *buildspec.yml* files, you can deploy the pipeline:
+Now that you have your *rockefeller.yml* and *buildspec.yml* files, you can deploy the pipeline:

 .. code-block:: bash

-    handel-codepipeline deploy
+    rockefeller deploy

 The pipeline will ask a series of questions with additional information and secrets it needs:

 .. code-block:: none

-    info:    Welcome to the Handel CodePipeline setup wizard
+    info:    Welcome to the Rockfeller setup wizard
     ?
-Please enter the name of the pipeline from your handel-codepipeline.yml file that you would like to deploy
+Please enter the name of the pipeline from your rockefeller.yml file that you would like to deploy
     ?
 Please enter the name of the account where your pipeline will be deployed
     ?
 Please enter the path to the directory containing the Handel account configuration files
     ?
 'GitHub' phase - Please enter your GitHub access token